 Long-lasting solar power systems require a high quality inverter.
 We'll quote you various priced inverters and panel packages specific to your needs.

 How much do I save if I install a solar system?

 Eligible households can receive a federal government discount on the cost of a solar PV system of up to $1,888; along with an additional Victorian state government rebate of up to $1,888.
 Find out if you are an eligible household here.

 Do I get money back if my solar feeds power back into the grid?

-For each kilowatt hour (kWh) of electricity you produce (that isn’t used immediately), you will get money back in the form of a feed-in tariff.
-This tariff will be applied in the form of deduction to your regular bill, from your electricity provider.
+For each kilowatt hour (kWh) of electricity you produce that isn’t used immediately, you will get money back in the form of a feed-in tariff.
+This tariff will be applied in the form of deduction to your regular electricity bill.